JessyDL/paradigm/docs/ecs.md

 }
 ```
 **Extra**
 You can also circumvent needing to call `add_components` completely, and pass these examples into the `create` method directly.
 The next example will create 100 entities, and immediately add a health component to all of them.
-The same rules and methods apply like the previous examples, so you can also initialize them with a template or predicate!
+The same rules and methods apply like the previous examples, so you can also initialize them with a template or invocable!
 ```cpp
     ecs::state state{};